crownloyal/redstone/README.md

 # Ember Redstone Project

+This repository is inactive and not mainained anymore

 _Once upon a time..._
 _Redmine is a ugly mostrum from ancient times.
 A king seeked out for brave code warriors who who bring piece to the land and the people.
 The knights forged a sword made from purest red stone._